15. Provisions and Contingent Liabilities

 Note:

-1. Vesting eligibility under these schemes are purely based on achievement of performance matrix of FY 2020-21.
-The vesting period shall be under deferral arrangement upto three years from the date of grant based on the employees left over service period in the Bank, however minimum vesting period of one year is mandatory.
+1. Vesting eligibility under these schemes are purely based on achievement of performance matrix.
+The vesting period shall be under deferral arrangement upto three years from the date of grant, however minimum vesting period of one year is mandatory.

 14.6 Status with regard to IndAS Implementation

-The revision in family pension payable to employees of the Bank covered under 11th Bipartite Settlement and Joint Note dated November 11, 2020 was quantified on August 26, 2021; the Bank opted to amortize the additional liability of ' 80.26 Crore based on actuarial valuation during the three quarters of financial year 2021-22 equally, and the same has been accordingly expensed to Profit & Loss account in the previous financial year 2021-22 itself.
+The revision in family pension payable to employees of the Bank covered under 11th Bipartite Settlement and Joint Note dated 11th November 2020 was quantified on 26th August 2021; the Bank opted to amortize the additional liability of Rs.
+80.26 crore based on actuarial valuation during the three quarters of financial year 2021-22 equally, and the same has been accordingly expensed to Profit & Loss account in the previous financial year 2021-22 itself.

 14.9 Disclosure requirement as per Accounting Standards (AS)